RCC-GIS Geocoding Service

 Welcome to the University of Chicago RCC-GIS Geocoding Service.
 This application allows UChicago affiliates to take lists of street addresses or place names and convert them into latitude and longitude coordinates.
 The coordinate pairs can then be used in any sort of mapping application or spatial analysis method.

 Records must be formatted in a particular way for processing by the RCC-GIS Geocoding Service.
-The RCC-GIS Geocoding service requires data to be uploaded in a CSV (comma-separated value) format.
+The RCC-GIS Geocoding service requires data to be uploaded in a CSV (comma-separated value) format in the standard UTF-8 encoding.
 Different parts of the world have different formats and subdivisions for street addresses and place names.
-Records must be divided accordingly for processing.
+Records should be either in one column or divided accordingly for processing.
 The following column headers are acceptable for your CSV file:

 Log on to the enterprise ArcGIS Online portal for the University of Chicago by clicking on “Sign in with Enterprise Login”.